Arabic: Translation & consecutive interpreting

 - Colloquial Arabic

 When choosing Arabic interpreters and translators, you have to take their native country or even region into account as well as the variant of Arabic they speak.
-Obviously, their experience and competence also play an important role.
+Obviously, the interpreter’s and translator’s experience and competence also play an important role here.
 Finding the right specialist translator or interpreter for Arabic can thus cost a lot of time and energy and still go wrong in the worst case.
 That’s why we recommend that you always consult AP Fachübersetzungen, the Nuremberg translation and interpreting company: we conduct all the research necessary to guarantee optimal communication and translation for you.
-In the case of certified translations, we only use publicly appointed and sworn Arabic translators for official documents who have many years of experience.
+In the case of certified translations, we only use publicly appointed and sworn Arabic translators for official documents with many years of experience.
 Depending on the occasion, we employ our best consecutive, court, liaison, conference and simultaneous interpreters for your meeting, training course, negotiation or conference.
-With us, your translation and interpreting projects are in good hands.
+With us, your translation and interpreting projects are in the best of hands.

 Countries with Arabic as an official language